-When the phone is ringing, you can mute the ringer on the base or the handset.
+When the phone is ringing, you can mute the ringer on the handset.
 Muting stops the ringer for the current call only: the ringer will sound with the next incoming call.

-On the handset

 You can only mute the handset ringer if the handset is already off the cradle when the handset starts ringing.
 Press [END] to mute the incoming ring.